Last modified: March 15, 2018

-If you’re not selling in Australia, you should be.
-The APAC region as a whole accounted for 40% of global online sales in Q1 of 2017, and Australia in particular is expected to be the next hot spot for ecommerce in the region.
+If you’re not selling in Australia and New Zealand, you should be—they are expected to be the next hot spot for ecommerce in the region.
 This is due to the high levels of internet usage (85% and rising), popularity of handheld devices (19.4 million users) and a strong infrastructure for growing an online business.
 Research by eMarketer predicts that ecommerce sales in the region will exceed $32 billion by the end of 2017, putting them in the top 10 ecommerce markets worldwide.

 So how do you prepare to compete in this booming market?
 There are a few things you need to research before you sell into Australia:

 1. Payment Methods: In order to effectively sell in Australia, it is imperative that you do your research on what payment methods are popular so that your customers feel comfortable purchasing from your site.
-Credit and debit cards are very popular in Australia, but over 80% of Australians use online banking to buy goods and services with their phones.
-Australians are also fond of payment gateways like Merchant Warrior or third party processors like PayPal.
-Providing payment options at the checkout besides credit or debit card will make Australians more comfortable buying from your site and increase conversions.
+Credit and debit cards are very popular in Australia, as are third party processors like PayPal.
+Providing the right payment methods at checkout and a mobile-friendly checkout experience will make Australians more comfortable buying from your site and increase conversions.

 2. Customer Support: Support that is available in the format your customers prefer is very important in retaining those consumers.
 According to ICMI, about 2/3 of Australian customers prefer to only use the phone as a last resort.
 While still 59% end up using the phone, 33% use self-service support and 21% use live chat.
 And over 40% of Australian customers think they should be able to contact the same agent regardless of if they switch channels.
 Thinking about different options you can provide to support your customers will increase customer satisfaction and, ultimately, keep them coming back.